hikeventures/hikeventures.github.io/_posts/2014-09-03-outdoors-tidbits-03.markdown

 ---
-layout: post
 title: Outdoors Tidbits 3
-date: 2014-09-03 05:57:25 +0300
 description: The latest outdoor gear reviews, tips & tricks - Nr.
-3 - #outdoorstidbits
+3
+date: 2014-09-03 05:57:25
 category: tidbits
+layout: post

-tags: [tidbits]
+tags:
+  - tidbits
 ---
 Konstantin has done some Wadlopen in the Netherlands while Patrick was test driving his Packraft with his new [WindPaddle Sail](http://hikeventures.com/windpaddle-sails-for-packrafting/) in the Turku Archipelago.
 The confirmed date for the [Finnish Packraft Gathering](http://korpijaakko.com/2014/08/27/the-first-finnish-packrafting-gathering/) seems to be now from 3.10. - 5.10.2014.